 Craig sat down at a booth.
 It was late, almost three, the day at work had been awful, full of disasters; he hadn’t been able to sneak out for lunch until the middle of the afternoon.
 Desperate for a few quiet moments he had gone for fast food fish, hoping the place would be mostly empty this late.
 As he started to eat, the old man shuffled over and settled in slowly in the next booth.
 He sat down on the other side, facing straight at Craig.

 “Mebee I shoulda gone over there, fish sandwiches, ninety nine cents.”

 Craig remembered noticing a big sign in the entrance to this joint that promised a hefty senior citizen discount.
 It made an impression on him ’cause he noticed it would be only thirteen years before he would be eligible.

 It was obvious that the old man wasn’t there so much to eat some fried fish as to talk to somebody.
 Craig knew that in small towns even today, most restaurants have long counters where you can go get coffee, maybe a cinnamon roll, sit and the major activity is to for everyone to simply talk to each other.
 The old man looked like he belonged in a very small town.

 “I can’t eat this hard crust on this fish.”

 “I went down to the VA hospital to get some new glasses and some teeth.
 They bought me some glasses but I can’t see with ’em, I can see better with these.”

-Sam took a good look – the old man was wearing an enormous pair of those cheap plastic reading glasses they sell at dollar stores.
+Craig took a good look – he was wearing an enormous pair of those cheap plastic reading glasses they sell at dollar stores.